zeitgeistpm/documentation/docs/liquidity.md

 ## Liquidity Pools

-For various reasons, the classical order book model used on centralized exchanges doesn't work on-chain.
+For various reasons, the type of market makers used on centralized exchanges don't work on-chain.
 Instead, decentralized exchanges use liquidity pools and automated market makers to provide liquidity to their markets.

 Usually, a _liquidity pool_ (LP) holds balances of two or more assets, for example ETH and USDT, and allows trading these assets for one another.
 For